falsandtru/securemark/README.md

 ## License

-Currently unlicensed but free to use this product only for private usage under the Mozilla Public License 2.0 and the Apache License 2.0.
+Currently unlicensed but free to use this product only for private or offline usage under the Mozilla Public License 2.0 and the Apache License 2.0.